MicrosoftDocs/visualstudio-docs/docs/install/update-visual-studio.md

 ## Use the Visual Studio Installer

 1. Find the **Visual Studio Installer** on your computer.

    In the Windows Start menu, you can search for "installer".

    ![Screenshot showing the result of a Start menu search for the Visual Studio Installer.](media/vs-2019/visual-studio-installer.png "Search for the Visual Studio Installer")

    You might have to update the installer before continuing.
 If so, follow the prompts.

+>[!NOTE]
+>The setup and update features and bug fixes are typically released in the most current version of the installer in the most current release of Visual Studio.
+This new functionality often just works seamlessley in older versions of the product.
+For example, in the Visual Studio 2022 version 17.4 installer, we introduced the ability to remove out-of-support components; if this installer is present on a machine that has Visual Studio 2019 installed, the remove out-of-support component functionality would be avilable to that product as well.
+[Instructions for acquiring the latest installer on a machine with an older version of the Visual Studio product are described below](#install-the-latest-and-greatest-installer).

 1. In the installer, look for the instance of Visual Studio that you want to update.